radthoc/stylapp/README.md

 ## Instruction

-- `npm install` to Install the dependencies
+- *npm install* to Install the dependencies
-- `npm start` to start the web server in order to be able to run the app locally in your browser with http://localhost:8000/index.html.
+- *npm start* to start the web server in order to be able to run the app locally in your browser with http://localhost:8000/index.html.

 ## Tests

-On the way
+- *npm test* to execute the unit tests
+- *npm run protractor* to execute the E2E tests: